Vanilla-OS/handbook/_posts/2022-11-18-first-setup.md

 ## First Setup app

 After booting into Vanilla OS for the first time, you will be presented with a First Setup app.
-This section will guide you through each page in the app.
+This section will guide you through each step in detail.

 ![Welcome](/assets/uploads/first-setup-welcome.webp)